FuchsiaOS/FuchsiaOS-docs-zh_CN/development/languages/rust/fidl_crates.md

 ## Build Instructions {#build}

-When a [GN `fidl` rule](/build/fidl/fidl.gni) is defined for a FIDL library, a correspoding FIDL Rust crate is automatically generated under the original target name appended with `-rustc`.
+When a [GN `fidl` rule](/build/fidl/fidl.gni) is defined for a FIDL library, a corresponding FIDL Rust crate is automatically generated under the original target name appended with `_rust`.
 Transitive dependencies on other FIDL libraries are resolved automatically.
 For example, given the declaration: